DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 # What is Included
 A set of downloads is included below for those who simply wish to make their own ersatz eval board.
 Included is a PDF schematic, BOM, gerbers, and user guide.

-Those who wish to modify or build upon this design may fork this repository.
+The KiCAD project is also available for those who wish to modify the design.

 # Downloads